Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives such as boond_opportunities_get or boond_companies_opportunities.
-The description does not provide context, exclusions, or comparisons.
+No guidance is provided on when to use this tool versus alternatives such as boond_opportunities_search or boond_contacts_actions.
+The description only states what it does without explaining the context or exclusions, leaving the agent to infer usage from the tool name.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.